Gwyneth Paltrow ski lawsuit: When two skiers collide, who is at fault?

 It's not always the case that one party is negligent in a two-person collision.

-"But there is a clear case of liability if you can show the other skier was skiing too fast, acting improperly or should've seen the other skier," he added.
+"But there is a clear case of liability if you can show the other skier was skiing too fast, acting improperly or should've seen the other skier," he said.

 He said, she said